WebAssembly/spec/md-proto/WebAssembly.md

 [linear-memory instantiation](#linear-memory-instantiation).

 **Validation:**
- - For each element of the array:
+ - For each element in the array:
     - The linear-memory index is required to be within the bounds of the linear-memory index space.
     - A linear-memory space is identified by the linear-memory index in the